v-perfilev/speech_detector/README.md

 ```

-3. Copy a dataset with speech and environment sound samples to the `../datasets/speech` and `../datasets/sounds`
+3. Copy a dataset with speech and environment sound samples to the `../datasets/speech`, `../datasets/noises` and `../datasets/sounds`
    directories respectively.

-4. Generate noises by running the `generate_noises.ipynb` Jupiter Notebook.

-5. Generate and save tensor dataset by running the `generate_dataset.ipynb` Jupiter Notebook.
+4. Generate and save tensor dataset by running the `generate_dataset.ipynb` Jupiter Notebook.
 In this and the following
    step you can set is_spectrum_model for using a spectrum based model.
 A spectrogram based model will be used
    otherwise.

-6. Train the model by running the `model_training.ipynb` Jupiter Notebook.
+5. Train the model by running the `model_training.ipynb` Jupiter Notebook.

-7. Run the app:
+6. Run the app:

 ```bash
 python app.py